Cheek Lift and Lower Lids

 Cheek Lift FAQs

-Q: How does a cheek lift help when I’m already having a facelift?
+Q: How can a cheek lift help if I’m already having a facelift?

-Q: Will the recovery period for a cheek lift be similar to that for a facelift?
+Q: Will the recovery period for cheek lift surgery be similar to that of facelift surgery?

 Q: How long will the results last?

 A: Although long-lasting, the effects of a cheek lift are not permanent.
 The natural aging process will continue, and the skin around the cheeks may begin to naturally slide again after several years, although individual experiences will vary.
 To help maintain the outcome, patients are encouraged to avoid smoking, excess sun exposure, and dramatic changes in weight.
 By following these suggestions, benefits almost always last 10 years or longer.

 Schedule Your Consultation

 If you have additional questions about cheek lift with lower eyelid enhancement, or if you wish to schedule a consultation with Dr. Richards, please contact us today.